bharti-tech/bharti-tech/README.md

 ### Hi there 👋
 I'm Sonam
 🌱🔭🔭
-I have Logical and organized individual with a strong foundation in software engineering.
+Logical and organized individual with a strong foundation in software engineering.
 Passionate about Solving Real world problem using Development Skills.
 Proficient in C, Java and Python with Machine Learning.
 I have a keen interest in developing and learning something new everyday an excellent teamwork with good interpersonal and communication skills.
 Looking to start a career as an entry-level professional with an esteemed organization where I can utilize my skills